 Hallworth House provides residential skilled nursing care and outpatient rehabilitation services.
 It is known in the state as the best nursing home available!

-The Edwards Homes are five houses on Benefit street that provide 22 apartments for low income elder housing.
+The Edwards Homes are five houses on Benefit Street that provide 22 apartments for low income, elder housing.
+In addition, some of the apartments are occupied by retired and active Episcopal clergy members.
 The Edwards Homes are managed by Hallworth House.

 St. Mary’s Home for Children